biologysvsu/Final-Project-Group-12/Workflow.md

 ## From Student Lead Tutorial 7: Genome Annotation Using Prokka, We cannot use Prokka because it is designed for prokaryotic genomes, instead we will use TransDecoder (predicting ORFs) and BLAST+ (annotation).

+## This is a continuation of Student-Lead Tutorial 4

 ### Make sure you go to your ocean folder